Moving to Houston Guide

 Moving to Houston: a relocator's guide?

-Moving to Houston is most efficient when you anchor on three things first: where you'll work (commute reality matters), school priority (district + specific zone), and price band.
-From there, Cypress, Katy, The Woodlands, Sugar Land, and Fulshear lead family relocation.
-Plan 60–90 days end-to-end, use a Texas-experienced lender, and budget for property tax (2.0–3.2%) escrowed monthly.
-The Texas 5–10 day option period is uniquely buyer-friendly — use it for inspection.
+Anchor your Houston relocation on three constraints first: where you'll work (commute reality), school priority (district plus the specific attendance zone), and your price band.
+Cypress, Katy, Sugar Land, Fulshear, Memorial, Spring Branch, and Tanglewood cover most family, physician, and luxury relocation patterns from there.
+Plan 60 to 90 days end to end, work with a Texas-experienced lender, and budget Houston-metro property tax of 2.0% to 3.2% escrowed monthly (rates as of 2026).
+Texas's 5-10 day option period is uniquely buyer-friendly, use it for the inspection.

 Anchor your move on three constraints